John G. Diefenbaker Building: Expansion

 The new building caused considerable controversy in the city with some liking the design, but others seeing the $72 million structure a waste of money.
 The building was much larger than the city needed and for several years large sections were vacant.

 Federal government ownership

 In 1999, offices were rented out to Global Affairs Canada, which is based at the nearby Lester B. Pearson Building.
-After Ottawa's amalgamation on January 1, 2001, it was decided that the new municipal government would be based at a new location, Ottawa City Hall.
+After Ottawa's amalgamation on January 1, 2001, it was decided that the new municipal government would be based at a new location: the former headquarters of the Regional Municipality of Ottawa–Carleton would become Ottawa City Hall.
 This building was considerably smaller, but was located closer to the city's centre.

 In 2003, the former city hall was sold to the federal Public Works Department.
 Today the building mainly houses Global Affairs Canada employees.
 For several months in 2004, it was the site of the Gomery Inquiry hearings during the Sponsorship Scandal.